My Merchant Account Blog

 Monday, October 23, 2006

 Fraudulent transactions happen all the time via the Internet.
-People use various methods like MaxMind GeoIP, calling the customer, only shipping to he billing address, and maybe even products like LinkShield™ (this service seems to be unavailable to merchants) to help them curve these transactions.
+People use various methods like MaxMind GeoIP, calling the customer, only shipping to he billing address.
+The Quantum Gateway has this and more built into its system and does not cost the merchant anything.

 Reason Code 57: Fraudulent Multiple Transactions